-When the need arises for a DEA Registrant to remove Authorized Users from his/her Registration, the effective termination date is to be entered at the bottom of the individual's signed Screening Form and send a copy to EHS.
-Please change the location of the key or change the code to the keybox whenever an authorized user is removed from the DEA license.
+When the need arises for a DEA Registrant to remove Authorized Users from his/her Registration, the effective termination date should be entered at the bottom of the individual's signed Screening Form and send a copy to EHS.
+Registrants should change the location of the key or change the code to the key box whenever an authorized user is terminated.
 Maintain the individual's records for at least two years past the termination date.